Table of Contents

 - Standard approach: client-therapist relationship lasts for years, a patient is mainly in a lying position, therapy is focused on psychosexual conflicts, id-ego-super-ego relations, and global changes in personality

 - Depth-psychology oriented psychotherapy: shorter therapy duration, a client is in a sitting position, the focus of therapy shifts from psychosexual conflicts to interpersonal relationships and conflicts, self-concept, and particular areas of concern

 The objective of the classic behavior therapy is behavior analysis and modification.
 While psychodynamic therapy focuses on internal conflicts, behavior therapy concentrates on symptoms.

 Like any other type of behavior, problem behavior is based on learning processes (the core hypothesis of behavior therapy).

 Here you can read everything about systematic desensitization and flooding.

 Operant conditioning works with such techniques, as shaping, prompting, and fading:

-- Time Out: Removing reinforcements through social isolation; leads to natural contingencies which decrease problem behavior
+- Time out: Removing reinforcements through social isolation; leads to natural contingencies that decrease problem behavior.

-- Satiation: The problem behavior ist acted out so often that what used to be a pleasant activity becomes unpleasant
+- Satiation: The problem behavior is acted out so often that what used to be a pleasant activity becomes unpleasant.